aptise/peter_sslers/docs/Frequently_Asked_Questions.md

 ## How does this handle Certbot AccountKeys?

 Certbot stores RSA AccountKeys in a JWK (JSON Web Key) format.
-AccountKeys from the Certbot Client are reformatted into PEM-encoded RSA key.
+AccountKeys from the Certbot Client are reformatted into PEM-encoded RSA or EC key.
 The data from the various json files are archived into the database for use later.
 The account data is anayzed for the actual environment it is registered with, and that becomes part of the AcmeAccount record.